Kingalao25/Executive-AI-Fellowship/Microsoft-Word-Copilot/Lesson-04-Executive-Document-Transformation.md

 ## Objective

-Learn how to transform a single executive document into multiple communication products for different audiences while preserving strategic messaging, factual accuracy, and institutional consistency.---
+Learn how to transform a single executive document into multiple communication products for different audiences while preserving strategic messaging, factual accuracy, and institutional consistency.

 ## Exercises Completed